-The aim of cancer treatment is either to cure the cancer, or to control it and relieve its symptoms.
+The aim of cancer treatment may be to cure the cancer.
+Or it may be to control the cancer and relieve your symptoms.

 Treatments can include:

 It is important to talk to your doctor about your treatment options.
 You might want to ask some of the following questions: